richardboehme/lexorank/README.md

 It is also possible to implement advisory locking yourself.
 The `with_adivsory_lock` method must accept one name argument and arbitrary keyword arguments similar to the signature of the [`with_advisory_lock` gem](https://github.com/ClosureTree/with_advisory_lock).

 With advisory locking enabled it is actively **dicouraged** to call `move_to` or `move_to_top` without a block.
 This is because those methods do not persist to the database and thus cannot acquire a lock.
-Make sure the bang equivalents or pass a block in which the record is persisted.
+Make sure to use the bang equivalents or pass a block in which the record is persisted.

 ### Opting out of locking